vechain/connex/doc/api.md

 ### Filter

-Filter event and transfer logs on the blockchain.Filter often works with `Connex.Thor.Account`, either create a filter from a event or pack a criteria and then assemble several criteria and set to a filter.But also there is a way of create a filter and assemble criteria as your need then apply it.
+Filter event and transfer logs on the blockchain.
+Filter often works with `Connex.Thor.Account`, either create a filter from an event or pack a criteria and then assemble several criteria and set to a filter.But also there is a way to creating a filter and assemble criteria as your need then apply it.

 **Parameters**